hringbauer/ancIBD/package/upload_instructions.md

-# Instructions how to upload package to PYPI
+# Instructions on how to upload the package to PYPI
 ### June 2022, Harald Ringbauer

-This instruction note gives a summary of update and upload instructions described in detail in https://packaging.python.org/tutorials/packaging-projects/.
-It also contains specific instructions for the Cluster environments of the developers of ancIBD.
+This instruction note summarizes the update and upload instructions described in detail at https://packaging.python.org/tutorials/packaging-projects/.
+It also contains specific instructions for the developers' Cluster environments in ancIBD.

 ### Go to base folder
-On Leipzig cluster:
+On the Leipzig cluster:
 cd /mnt/archgen/users/hringbauer/git/hapBLOCK/package

 On Harvard O2 cluster: